Dame Elish Angiolini, Sheku Bayoh and the 'broken police complaints system' - Evening Express

 Although no reference was made to any particular case during Monday’s evidence session, her sentiments would apply to the investigation into the death of Kirkcaldy father Sheku Bayoh in 2015.

-An independent inquiry into Mr Bayoh’s death is to get under way in 2021, which is expected to last several years.
+An independent inquiry into Mr Bayoh’s death is under way with the hearing stage to begin in 2021.
+The inquiry is expected to last several years.

 The lawyer representing Mr Bayoh’s family, Aamer Anwar, said previously the findings of the independent review had uncovered a police complaints system not fit for purpose in a modern and democratic Scotland.